gb96/VisemeNet_tensorflow/README.md

 2. **Create and install required envs and packages**

 ```
-# The included environment.yaml installs latest TF V1 for linux with CUDA 10 and Python 3.7.
+# The included environment.yaml installs latest TF V1 for linux with CUDA 10 and Python 3.7.16

-# You might also be able to get this working natively with conda under Windows.
-conda create -n visnet python=3.7 -f environment.yaml
+conda create -f environment.yaml

+# For Anaconda running on Windows, use the same command above but instead specify the environment_win.yml file:

+conda create -f environment_win.yml

 # activate conda environment